bagder/http3-explained/en/h3-push.md

 but informing the server what the max push stream ID is.
 Going over that limit will cause a connection error.

-If the server deems it likely that the server wants an extra resource that it hasn't asked for but ought to have anyway, it can send the client a `PUSH_PROMISE` to the client (over the request stream) showing how the request looks like that the push is sending a response to, and then send the response over a new stream.
+If the server deems it likely that the client wants an extra resource that it hasn't asked for but ought to have anyway, it can send a `PUSH_PROMISE` frame (over the request stream) showing how the request looks like that the push is a response to, and then send that actual response over a new stream.

-But even when pushes have been said to be acceptable by the client, each individual pushed stream can still be canceled at any time if the client deems that suitable.
+But even when pushes have been said to be acceptable by the client before-hand, each individual pushed stream can still be canceled at any time if the client deems that suitable.
 It then sends a `CANCEL_PUSH` frame to the server.

 ## Problematic